linode/docs/docs/guides/databases/mysql/vitess-mysql-for-k8s-deployment-and-management/index.md

 ---
 slug: vitess-mysql-for-k8s-deployment-and-management
 title: "Vitess: MySQL for K8s Cluster Deployment, Management, and Scaling"
-description: 'This guide teaches you how to deploy and scale Vitess, which provides automatic sharding and other improvements for MySQL, on Akamai Cloud LKE.'
+description: "This guide teaches you how to deploy and scale Vitess, which provides automatic sharding and other improvements for MySQL, on Akamai Cloud LKE."
+authors: ["Martin Heller"]
+contributors: ["Martin Heller"]
+published: 2023-08-14
+modified: 2024-05-08
 keywords: ['Vitess', 'Percona Server', 'Kubernetes', 'Open source database cluster management']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ["Martin Heller"]
-published: 2023-08-14
-modified_by:
-  name: Linode
 ---

 ## What is Vitess?